is now available! Read about the new features and fixes from November.

 As described above, VS Code ships with English as the default display language, but other languages are available through Marketplace Language Packs.

-You can search for Language Packs in the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)) by typing the language you are looking for along with category:"Language Packs".
+You can also search for Language Packs in the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)) by typing the language you are looking for along with category:"Language Packs".

 German Language Pack